neilk/boxchar/README.md

 ### Error Cases

 The application will exit with an error if:
-- Neither game specification nor `--game` option is provided
+- Neither game specification nor `--board` option is provided
-- Both game specification and `--game` option are provided
+- Both game specification and `--board` option are provided
 - Game specification contains invalid characters (anything other than A-Z, a-z, comma)
 - Game file cannot be read or has invalid format
 - Wordlist file cannot be read